li3tson/WorldWeather_Vanilla/CONTRIBUTING.md

 To develop locally, fork the World Weather repository and clone it in your local machine.

-To run the project in your local environment, simply open the index.html file in any browser or use the vscode live server extension or even if you prefer, you can create a simple local server to run the project.
+To run the project in your local environment, you have a few options:

+1. Open the index.html file directly in any web browser.

+2. Use the VS Code Live Server extension for a seamless development experience.

+3. Set up a simple local server (if you prefer) to run the project.

+Choose the method that best suits your workflow!

 ## :file_folder: Folder structure